amal-krishna-m-u/invoiceGenerator/README.md

 npm run dev
 ```

-Visit [http://localhost:3000](http://localhost:3000) in your browser to view the application.
+Visit [http://localhost](http://localhost:5174/) in your browser to view the application.

 ## Video/Images

-Add video/images of the website to showcase its features.

 ## Note